Forming a wholesale marketing strategy is very important if you want to succeed in growing a wholesale business in 2020.

 Do you have a dedicated page on your website to introduce yourself to new wholesale customers and recruit them?

+We recently wrote up a killer guide on how to create the perfect wholesale landing page.
 Creating a page like this on your website gives you the ability to:

 - Dispense general information about your wholesale program